bigkorupto/mammad-kabiri-uniqa/README.md

 Nine month later (on June 8th, 2021 - 10am) - the first day at the labour court.

-With the legal and financial help from the Arbeiterkammer (Austrian Chamber of Labour) I filed a legal claim to ask to
+With the legal and financial help from the Arbeiterkammer (Austrian Chamber of Labour) I filed a legal claim asking to
 upholding Austrian law, that is, the three-month contract term on termination without cause and to get back three-month of (stolen) salary.